 Making a big decision – Another way journaling can benefit you is by helping to make a big decision.
 Just writing out your feelings about a new job or new home in another state can help guide you in the right direction.

 Venting and releasing frustration – Sometimes, you just need to vent, without involving another person.
-Your journal is a safe, sacred place where you can vent about anything that is currently bothering you, then move on from it.
+Your journal is a safe, sacred place where you can vent about anything that is currently bothering you, and then move on from it.

 Have fun while manifesting!
 Take my 21-Day Law of Attraction Manifestation Challenge: #ManifestWithMo and manifest something you desire in three weeks!
 I’ve lovingly put together this challenge for you using the tools that work for me time and time again.
 Check it out here!